Coronavirus Pandemic (COVID-19): Important information for guests of Raja Ampat homestays

-Authorities will begin a gradual reopening in October 2020, and expect to return to the ‘new normal’ by December.
+Local authorities will begin a gradual reopening in October 2020, and expect to return to the ‘new normal’ by December.

-Please do not request bookings at homestays before October 2020.
+For guests already in Indonesia, please do not request bookings at homestays before October 2020.

 If you already have a paid booking at a Raja Ampat homestay, please see this page for your options.